-In the fifth episode of the second season of Enterprise, a Porthos-centric episode ends up being not nearly as good as I would have expected.
+In the eighteenth episode of the third season of Enterprise, I genuinely did not expect this to be so horribly messed up.
 Intrigued?
 Then it’s time for Mark to watch Star Trek.

-The video for “A Night in Sickbay” can be downloaded here for $0.99.
+The video for “Azati Prime” can be downloaded here for $0.99.

 Mark Links Stuff